 PROGRAM: Your program follows a typical day in the life of a sailor.
 It will include Navy customs and traditions, such as retiring the colors.
 Chow will be served on the mess decks buffet style.
 Campers will take part in a fire drill and participate in ships work.
 Your stay will also include a tour of the ship and nautical activities.

 MEALS:As stated above, breakfast is served buffet style in the mess deck.
 Beverages will be provided.
 You may bring additional beverages and food for snack time, however glass bottles are prohibited.
 Food will be stored on the mess deck and not allowed in any other compartments aboard the SLATER.

 ACCOMMODATIONS: Campers will need to bring their own sleeping bag and pillow.
 They will sleep in racks (bunks) aboard ship.
 These are the same berthing compartments used by the original SLATER crew.
 Separate sleeping quarters are available for coed groups.
 The berthing spaces are heated in the cooler months, but the ship is not air-conditioned.

 RESTROOM: On ships, the restroom is known as the head.
 The facilities aboard the SLATER are limited.
 Some heads are part of the museum exhibit and are not functional.
-However, there is one modern working head aboard.
+However, there are two modern working heads aboard and one shoreside.
 The sinks the campers use are the same used by sailors of that era.

 PARKING: The parking lot on the pier is limited.
 We share the parking lot with Dutch Apple Cruises.
 Camping groups are limited to one car per five individuals.
 We encourage you to car pool as much as possible.